isamilH/Vehicle-Image-Classification/README.md

 3. Pooling Layers: Reducing the spatial dimensions of the extracted features.
 4. Fully Connected Layers: Combining the features to predict the vehicle class.

-Model Training
+## Model Training
 The model was trained using a categorical cross-entropy loss function and an optimizer such as Adam or SGD.
 Early stopping and learning rate adjustments were applied to prevent overfitting and optimize training speed.

-Evaluation and Results
+## Evaluation and Results

-The trained model was evaluated using accuracy, precision, recall, and F1-score metrics.
-The results showed [add your performance metrics here] accuracy on the test set.
-A confusion matrix was used to visualize the classification performance across different vehicle categories.
+The trained model was evaluated using accuracy.
+The results showed 92% accuracy on the test set.

-Conclusion
+## Conclusion
 This project demonstrates the effectiveness of CNNs for vehicle image classification.
 Further improvements could be achieved by using transfer learning from pre-trained models such as ResNet or VGG, or by experimenting with different hyperparameters and architectures.